ShruthiYaddanapalli/Locked-Me/README.md

 3. Option to search a user specified file from the application
 4. Navigation option to close the current execution context and return to the main context

+Screen shots of all options output of application will be found below in this document,

+The starting page of application will be:

+By selecting main menu option 1:
+1
+****** Retrieved files are ********
+.DS_Store
+.classpath
+.project
+abc.txt
+files2.txt
+myfile.txt
+test.txt
+text.txt
+xyz.txt